Welcome to our store

 1.79 |

 You might think you need a lot of Vitamin C if you need to replenish your body’s supply every day.
 The recommended dietary allowance (RDA) of Vitamin C is—90 mg for adult men and 75 mg for women (85 mg to 120 mg per day for pregnant or breastfeeding women).
-Also, add 35 mg of Vitamin C per day if you smoke to counteract the effect of nicotine.7
+Also, add 35 mg of Vitamin C per day if you smoke to counteract the effect of nicotine.[4]
+As always, consult with your primary care practitioner before starting or changing a supplement routine.
+They are equipped with personalized knowledge to help you best achieve your personal health goals.

 What does that look like in real life?
 One cup of strawberries, orange segments, or grapefruit juice each supply adequate Vitamin C for one day.

 What happens if you get too much Vitamin C?
-The recommended daily amount of Vitamin C for adults is 65 to 90 mg per day, with the upper limit of 2,000 mg a day.
-Far exceeding that upper limit of Vitamin C might cause side effects such as abdominal cramps, headache, and heartburn.8
+The recommended daily amount of Vitamin C for adults is 75 to 90 mg per day, with the upper limit of 2,000 mg a day.
+If you are a smoker, your Vitamin C needs are higher due to oxidative stress in the body.
+Smokers need an additional 35 mg per day.
+As for exceeding the upper limit of Vitamin C, it may cause adverse side effects such as abdominal cramps, headache, and heartburn.[4]
+Make sure you follow the dosage instructions on your vitamin C supplement and consult with your healthcare practitioner if you have concerns about your vitamin C intake.

 What happens if you don't get enough Vitamin C?
 It’s rare for someone in the U.S. to have a Vitamin C deficiency, and fortunately, Vitamin C is found in many foods, as noted above.
-However, almost half (46%) of U.S. adults and 85% of smokers are not getting enough Vitamin C through their daily diet.
+However, almost half (46%) of U.S. adults are not getting enough Vitamin C through their daily diet.[5]

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.